peteroupc/peteroupc.github.io/exporand.md

 There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(12)**](#Note12)</sup>, (Nezhad et al., 2013)<sup>[**(13)**](#Note13)</sup>.

 Finally, arithmetic with partially-sampled numbers may be possible if the result of the arithmetic is distributed with a known density function (e.g., one found via Rohatgi's formula (Rohatgi 1976)<sup>[**(14)**](#Note14)</sup>), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
 However, that density function may have an unbounded peak, thus ruling out rejection sampling in practice.
-For example, if _X_ is a partially-sampled uniform random number, then _X_<sup>3</sup> is distributed as `pow(X, 3) * 3 / X`, which has an unbounded peak at 0, ruling out rejection samplers for _X_<sup>3</sup> in practice.
+For example, if _X_ is a partially-sampled uniform random number, then _X_<sup>3</sup> is distributed as `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0, ruling out rejection samplers for _X_<sup>3</sup> in practice.

 <a id=Building_Blocks></a>
 ## Building Blocks